Lawrence Ewhrudjakpo: Political career

-Ewhurdjakpo was picked as the running mate to Diri Duoye in the Bayelsa state governorship election.
-In the November 16, 2019, Bayelsa Governorship Election, the candidate of the APC, David Lyon was declared winner having polled 352,552 votes to defeat Diri Duoye, who polled 143,172 votes.
+Ewhurdjakpo was picked as the running mate to Douye Diri in the Bayelsa state governorship election.
+In 16 November 2019, Bayelsa Governorship Election, the candidate of the APC, David Lyon was declared winner having polled 352,552 votes to defeat Douye Diri, who polled 143,172 votes.

-On Thursday, February 13, 2020, the supreme court in Abuja ordered the Independent National Electoral Commission to withdraw the Certificate of Return issued to the All Progressives Congress candidate David Lyon as his running mate Degi Eremienyo Wangagra was found guilty of presenting false certificates.
-The court also asked Inec to issue a new certificate of return to the candidate of the party with the next highest votes and with the required constitutional spread of votes.
-The candidates are Douye Diri and Lawrence Ewhrudjakpo.
+On Thursday, 13 February 2020, the supreme court in Abuja ordered the Independent National Electoral Commission to withdraw the Certificate of Return issued to the All Progressives Congress candidate David Lyon as his running mate Degi Eremienyo Wangagra was found guilty of presenting false certificates.
+The court also asked INEC to issue a new certificate of return to the candidate of the party with the next highest votes and with the required constitutional spread of votes.

-On February 21, 2020, An Area Court in Lugbe Abuja ordered the Department of State Services (DSS) to investigate the allegation of forgery of a National Youth Service Corp (NYSC) certificate levelled against Lawrence Ewhrudjakpo.
+On 21 February 2020, An Area Court in Lugbe Abuja ordered the Department of State Services (DSS) to investigate the allegation of forgery of a National Youth Service Corp (NYSC) certificate levelled against Ewhrudjakpo.

+Public Service

+Senator Lawrence Ewhrudjakpo served as Commissioner for Works and Infrastructure under the Restoration Government of the immediate past Governor of Bayelsa State, His Excellency, Senator Henry Seriake Dickson.
+He held this position for the full eight-year tenure of the administration.

+One of his most significant achievements during this period was the construction of the Bayelsa International Airport.
+Despite the challenging economic climate marked by a national recession, Senator Ewhrudjakpo demonstrated resilience and commitment in ensuring the successful execution of this landmark project, alongside several other key infrastructural developments.

+Currently serving as the Deputy Governor of Bayelsa State under the Prosperity Administration led by Governor Douye Diri, Senator Ewhrudjakpo has played a critical role in resolving numerous long-standing inter and intra-communal disputes.
+His efforts in conflict resolution have significantly contributed to the stabilisation of local communities and enhanced the security of vital national assets, including oil pipelines across the state's creeks.

+In addition to his responsibilities in Bayelsa, Senator Ewhrudjakpo has been appointed Chairman of the Nigerian International Coastal Border Platform.
+This strategic platform comprises the coastal states of Lagos, Delta, Ogun, Akwa Ibom, Cross River, Ondo, and Bayelsa.
+Its primary objective is to harmonise maritime laws, including the effective implementation of the Suppression of Piracy and other Maritime Offences (SPOMO) Act, to combat piracy and other maritime-related crimes across Nigeria’s coastal borders.